Safe Zone Training

 CLICK HERE to register for Student Safe Zone training

-(for undergraduate students)
+(for undergraduate and graduate students)

 If you have a disability and you wish to request accommodations for this program, please contact KU Academic Achievement and Access Center as soon as possible at 785-864-2620 (V/TTY), email@example.com, or visit 22 Strong Hall.